-The Intercessor offers prayers on behalf of the congregation and bids their prayers.
+The Intercessor offers prayers on behalf of the congregation and bids their prayers. ...we pray.

-...we pray.
-Lord, have mercy.

 For all the blessings of this life, especially for those to be baptized, confirmed, received, and reaffirmed at the Easter Vigil, and on this Vietnam Veterans Sunday for all who have served during the Vietnam War era, we pray.